3 Check your knowledge quiz

 Successful workplace teams are based on a shared understanding, ground rules and commitment.
 As commitment develops team members become more involved and take ownership for the team's success.
 Effective teams function on the strength and skills of all team members.

-individuals interact with each other but work on their own project
+Individuals interact with each other but work on their own project.

 Equal Employment Opportunity (EEO)